writethedocs/www/docs/conference/talks.rst

    **20 minutes**

     Technical writing, content marketing, and all other forms of documentation are a love story between writer and document.
 Carefully walking the balance between attractive, desirable content and the stability and comfort of getting the information needed.
-This talk will poetically address how to re-kindle your document love if it has been lost, and some strategies to keep the fires burning so you each document you write is as exciting as the first.
+This talk will poetically address how to re-kindle your document love if it has been lost, and some strategies to keep the fires burning so that each document you write is as exciting as the first.

 .. _heidi-waterhouse: